The authorities in China are reported to have seized nearly 7.000 crypto mining

 In November, Iranian authorities offered a bounty to anyone who exposes unauthorized

 mining operations in the country.
-People who expose cryptocurrency mining operations that
+People who expose cryptocurrency

 are illegally using subsidized electricity will purportedly receive up to 20% of the recovered